 - used force, threats, or intimidation that caused fear of injury or death,

-- represented that they were armed with a deadly weapon
+- or represented that they were armed with a deadly weapon

 The essential difference between robbery and aggravated robbery is the use or threat of a deadly weapon.
 Deadly weapons include many different items ranging from a firearm to a baseball bat.
 If the object is capable of causing serious injury or death it may be considered a deadly weapon.